This article on home improvement loans has recently been updated.

 On top of that, home improvement loans tend to be rapid over several years, meaning you can limit the stress on your cash flow when making necessary updates.

-A main disadvantage to a home improvement loan is you are taking away equity in your home.
+A main disadvantage is you are taking away equity in your home.
 You’ve worked hard to build up your position and know you have a 2nd lien holder who is in place.

 While this may not be too concerning, if you go to sell your home that means you’ll make potentially less on your investment.